Mystery of common mushroom growing from an amphibian shows how little we know about fungi | KRDO

 Intuitive Machines’ IM-1 lander now faces another test: surviving lunar night, a dangerous situation as the swing into ultra-freezing temperatures during this period could cause damage to Odie’s hardware.

-Elsewhere in our solar system, space scientists have spotted three faint and tiny moons orbiting the outermost planets in the Milky Way: Uranus and Neptune.
+Elsewhere in our solar system, space scientists have spotted three faint and tiny moons orbiting the outermost planets: Uranus and Neptune.

 Curiosities